Now Accepting Submissions for

 Michelle Bailat-Jones is a writer and translator.
 Her short fiction, translations and criticism have appeared in various journals including The Kenyon Review, Cerise Press, Two Serious Ladies, Sundog Lit, Spolia, Hayden's Ferry Review, PANK(online), The Rumpus and The Quarterly Conversation.
 She is the author of the forthcoming chapbook Elemental: Variations (Spolia, 2014) and her translation ofBeauty on Earth (La Beauté sur la Terre) by Swiss author Charles Ferdinand Ramuz (1878 - 1949) was published by Onesuch Press in 2013.
 She also works as the Reviews Editor for Necessary Fiction.

-Save the date!
 Michelle will be appearing at The Center on November 6th to discuss her award-winning novel.
+Click here to find out more and RSVP to the event.

 With the Generous Support of the Following Individuals